BallOfClay/cap_3/other/outline.md

     * Encode cameras: wide, ultrawide, telephoto,
     * Parse Prices

+    Attributes per Feature:
+    * Does Company Release Feature
+    * Does Apple Ever Release Feature
+    * When is feature first released by company
+    * When is feature released by Apple
+    * Length of time between company release and first company release

     * Parse out CPU speed
     * Parse out pixel density and/or screen size
     * Parse out battery capacities